Breast Lift (Mastopexy)

 Although surgery and anaesthesia nowadays are considered generally safe, both do have potential risks and complications which include:

-Specific to Breast Lift Surgery:
+Specific to Breast Lift:

 - Post-operative bleeding and possible hematoma formation which could require a return to Theatre for drainage.